FUT/iam/README.md

 rails g iam:initializer
 ```

-All major configuration params available are described there.
+All configuration params available are self descriptive enough.

 Also each developer can configure control keys (alt ctrl shift) to make up iam-menu show/hide combination.
 These configurations are saved into cookies and you may forget these settings after first customization.